 Operating Revenue: Revenue primarily consists of tipping fees charged for waste disposal.
 Several other smaller miscellaneous revenue streams exist; however, their combined total is immaterial to operations.
-Total actual Haulers revenue delivered to the facility was \$7,914,621 in 2011.
+Total actual Haulers revenue delivered to the facility was \$9,151,734 in 2013.
 This revenue helps to assure all operational obligations can continue to be satisfied while preserving landfill life and serving the solid waste disposal needs of Warren County.

-Expenses: Administrative and costs of providing services expenses for 2011 were 10.80% more than 2010.
-Diligent monitoring of the Authority's operations allowed providing a superior level of service to the facility's customers.
+Expenses: Administrative and costs of providing services expenses for 2013 were 16.27% more than 2012.
+This increase was mainly incurred to service the 58.27% increase in operating revenue.
+Diligent monitoring of the Authority's operations allows the Authority to provide a superior level of service to the facility's customers.

-As was the case in 2010, significant expenditures in 2011 include engineering and treatment and sludge disposal.
+As was the case in 2012, significant expenditures in 2013 include engineering and treatment and sludge disposal.

 Engineering costs continue to remain high resulting from continued work on the landfill gas collection system and sulfur scrubber system as well as services rendered in relation to the Authority's issues surrounding leachate management and its proper disposal.
 In conjunction with Leachate Management, the Authority continues trucking leachate off site until a solution can be reached on a more cost efficient, controllable disposal method.
 The Leachate Plant became fully operational by the middle of the year 2010.
-This plant substantially reduced the need for leachate transportation, there by significantly decreasing the cost of leachate treatment and disposal.
+This plant substantially reduced the need for leachate transportation, thereby significantly decreasing the cost of leachate treatment and disposal.